nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 6a.
 The RGB code of blue entered is invalid

 > 6a1.
-Dueue shows message "RGB code entered is invalid" Use case resumes at step 5
+Dueue shows message "RGB code entered is invalid"<br>
+  Use case resumes at step 5

 {More to be added}